markwu123454/aetherius-uav/README.md

 - [ ] Lidar 3d map

-Big problems i've had to solve so far:
+Big problems I've encountered so far:
-- Tailwind not loading
+- Tailwind & vite not installing and working
 - Page not loading
-- Pi not connecting to wifi
+- Pi not connecting to Wi-Fi
-- Pi not ssh-ing
+- Pi not connecting to ssh
 - Rechart not working
 - Cesium not working
+- Leaflet interactions not working
+- Cesium doesn't stop reloading
 - Pixhawk not calibrating
-- Pi crashing after a while
+- Pi crashing
 - Websocket not reconnecting
-- Mavlink dying
+- Mavlink disconnecting
-- Mavlink freezing
+- Mavlink message loop freezing
+- Tailwind not loading formats properly
+- shadcn/ui not downloading
-- Tailwind not working
+- https and wss not working
+- Pi not booting up
+- Ailerons not moving